If you want to be happy . . . study Christ.

 I put a "TK" next to that paragraph.
 Yep, that's me.
 I know my soul is in a troubled state when my words from the pulpit are not matched by a heart that's panting after God.
 The solution to this deadening dilemma?
 Study Christ!

-I hesitate to quote a lengthy passage for fear you, the reader, will tire, but I fear not quoting his words in a broader context lest I do you a great disservice.
+I hesitate to quote a lengthy passage for fear you will tire, but I fear not quoting his words in a broader context lest I do you a great disservice.
 So here goes:

 I ought to study Christ as a living Savior more--as a Shepherd, carrying the sheep he finds--as a King, reigning in and over the souls he has redeemed--as a Captain, fighting with those who fight with me, Psalm 35:5--as one who has engaged to bring me through all temptations and trials, however impossible to flesh and blood.